nanopore-wgs-consortium/NA12878/nanopore-human-genome/rel5.md

 ## Assembly

-Adam Phillippy and Sergey Koren have posted a new [Canu 1.7 + WTDBG + Nanopolish](https://gembox.cbcb.umd.edu/triobinning/albacore_canu_wtdbg_nanopolish2.fasta) assembly using a dataset equivalent to the Albacore 2.1 reads above over on their [blog](https://genomeinformatics.github.io/na12878update/).
+Adam Phillippy and Sergey Koren posted a new [Canu 1.7 + WTDBG + Nanopolish](https://gembox.cbcb.umd.edu/triobinning/albacore_canu_wtdbg_nanopolish2.fasta) assembly using a dataset equivalent to the Albacore 2.1 reads above over on their [blog](https://genomeinformatics.github.io/na12878update/).